The diagonal cycle Euler system for ${\rm GL}_2\times{\rm GL}_2$

 where $c=(k+l+m-2)/2$, $V_g$ and $V_h$ are the (dual of Deligne's) $p$-adic Galois representations associated to $g$ and $h$, respectively, and $\psi_{\frk{P}}$ is a $p$-adic Galois character attached to $\psi$.

-The cyclotomic Iwasawa theory of $V_g\otimes V_h$ has been extensively studied in a series of works of Lei--Loeffler--Zerbes \cite{LLZ0, LLZ} and Kings--Loeffler--Zerbes \cite{KLZ}.
-The key tool in these works is the Euler system of Beilinson--Flach classes, a system of cohomology classes obtained by varying in tame directions and in $p$-adic families the images under a $p$-adic \'{e}tale regulator map of distinguished elements (originating from constructions due to Beilinson \cite{beilinson}, and further studied by Flach \cite{flach-sym} and Bertolini--Darmon--Rotger \cite{BDR1,BDR2}) in the $K_1$-groups of products of two modular curves.
+The cyclotomic Iwasawa theory of $V_g\otimes V_h$ has been extensively studied in a series of works of Lei--Loeffler--Zerbes \cite{LLZ0, LLZ} and Kings--Loeffler--Zerbes \cite{KLZ,KLZ0}, among others (\cite{BKLV}, \cite{BL-IMRN}, etc.).
+The key tool exploited in these works is the Euler system of Beilinson--Flach classes, a system of cohomology classes arising from certain special elements (introduced by Beilinson \cite{beilinson}, and further studied by Flach \cite{flach-sym} and Bertolini--Darmon--Rotger \cite{BDR1,BDR2}) in the $K_1$ of products of two modular curves.

-In contrast, the anticyclotomic Iwasawa theory of $V_{g}\otimes V_h$, or rather of its conjugate self-dual twists such as $\Vrep$, appears to not have been studied before.
-The goal of this paper is to initiate its study by means of the diagonal classes studied by Darmon--Rotger \cite{DR1,DR2,DR3} and Bertolini--Seveso--Venerucci \cite{BSV} (originating from constructions due to Gross--Kudla \cite{gross-kudla} and Gross--Schoen \cite{gross-schoen}) and their variation in $p$-adic families.
+In contrast, the anticyclotomic Iwasawa theory of $V_{g}\otimes V_h$ (or rather of its conjugate self-dual twists, such as $\Vrep$) appears to not have been studied before.
+The principal contribution of this paper is the construction of an anticyclotomic Euler system for $V_{g,h}^\psi$.
+As stated in Theorem~\ref{thmA} below (which corresponds to Theorem~\ref{principal:wild} in the body of the paper), for general weights $(k,l,m)$ our construction requires the additional assumptions that $p$ splits in $K$ and $p\nmid h_K$ (the class number of $K$), and that both $g$ and $h$ are ordinary at $p$, but note that for $(k,l,m)=(2,l,l)$ Theorem~\ref{principal:tame} contains a version of our main result without these additional hypotheses.